Closed-Form Beta Distribution Estimation from Sparse Statistics with Random Forest Implicit Regularization: Implicit regularization via zero-variance features

 This set is finite and discrete.

-\theoremtextbf{Continuous Dilution via Constant Features.} Now, fix \(m\).
-Instead of varying \(m\) itself, we \emph{add} \(n_{\mathrm{ZV}}\) constant (zero-variance) features to the existing \(n\) informative ones, so the total feature count is \(n + n_{\mathrm{ZV}}\).
+\topicstart{Zero-variance dilution and the grid $S_L$:} Fix $m$.
+Instead of varying $m$ itself, we add $n_{\mathrm{ZV}}$ constant (zero-variance) features to the existing $n$ informative ones, so the total feature count is $n + n_{\mathrm{ZV}}$.
 As a result, the effective probability of picking an informative feature becomes

-Hence, each nonnegative integer \(n_{\mathrm{ZV}}\) in \(\{0,1,2,\dots\}\) produces one element of the set
+Hence, each nonnegative integer $n_{\mathrm{ZV}}$ in $\{0,1,2,\dots\}$ produces one element of the set